gotoiot/service-django-rest-api/README.md

 * **User authentication**: Currently the API allows any user to see the endpoints of the application, and create new instances.
 User authentication could be performed using JWT or OAuth.
 Django, also provides built-in mechanisms for handling user authentication and authorization, but to keep the project as concise as possible, it was decided not to include this feature.
 * **Compress responses**: If a productive web server were used, compression of the responses could be performed.
 In [this link](https://rtcamp.com/tutorials/nginx/enable-gzip/) there is a tutorial to enable Gzip on an Nginx server.
 * **Support other formats than text**: Although the challenge required that more than one format can be handled for questions and options, in this API they only have one format (CharField).
 Both plain text and HTML can be stored in this text field.
 If you wanted to save an image, it could be hosted in an S3 bucket and only save the URL in the field.
-* **Automated testing.**: Although having automated testing is a totally necessary feature, it was not implemented for this project.
+* **Automated testing**: Although having automated testing is a totally necessary feature, it was not implemented for this project.
 Implementing unit testing is not too complex.
 If you want to implement it, in [this link](https://docs.djangoproject.com/en/3.2/topics/testing/overview/) you will find all the necessary information.

+* TODO: read about how all-auth rest-auth works together.
+* TODO: get templates for email working ok
+* TODO: get template for password reset OK
+* TOOD:

 </details>